lab42open-team/prego_use_case/README.md

 There are two types edges that show the PREGO channel that each is association is derived from forming a multi-edged network.

-Process, Organism and Environment association tables as derived from PREGO.
+(C) Process, Organism and Environment association tables as derived from PREGO.
 On the left are the associations of the anaerobic ammonium oxidation process with organisms.
 In the middle are the associations of the genus Beggiatoa with Environments and their channel sources.
-The multilayer and multiedge ARENA3D web visualization of these 2 distinct tables with different channels.
+(D) The multilayer and multiedge ARENA3D web visualization of these 2 distinct tables with different channels.
 There are 2 associations of Beggiatoa with Environments, sediment and coast, that form multi-edges.